 By focusing on gross motor skills, the Cuevas Medek Exercise (CME) has created a therapy approach that helps children become independent and gain self-confidence.
 For over 40 years, CME therapy has been tested worldwide, with a vast majority of patients improving significantly after only a few months of therapy.
-NAPA Centre, a world-renowned pediatric therapy clinic, offers CME therapy to patients worldwide from our six clinic locations and through our intensive therapy pop up sessions.
+NAPA Centre, a world-renowned paediatric therapy clinic, offers CME therapy to patients worldwide from our multiple clinic locations and through our intensive therapy pop up sessions.

 Children with movement disorders and physical disabilities that leave them unable to stand, sit, or walk on their own are finding a way to become more independent through the Cuevas Medek Exercise technique.
 The therapy works on a relationship built between the physiotherapist and the child.
 The therapist works with the child and their parents to gather information about their disorder, and also what their motor capabilities are at the beginning of their therapy.

 After testing the child and building a relationship with them, the physiotherapist moves into the therapy, easing their patient through a select rotation exercises — there are 3,000 in total to choose from — that are formulated to build the patient’s strength and stretch out weak muscles.

 As the child progresses through the physiotherapy, the physiotherapist will progress to the set of gross motor skills that are imperative to that child’s development.
 As soon as the child is able to stand, both with or without ankle support, the Cuevas Medek Exercise therapy moves into floor exercises.
 These exercises, done with various pieces of equipment, were created to give the child a sense of balance and agility, helping them to grow and reinforce the physiotherapy they have gone through.